This document provides a reference for the following Figure class objects:

 Limits may be passed in reverse order to flip the direction of

 the x-axis.
-For example, suppose x
+For example, suppose x represents the number of

 years before present.
 The x-axis limits might be set like the